Find out everything you need to know about how to cook rice including how to prep, how much rice to cook per person, and

 Basmati rice will usually take the same amount of time as normal white rice.
 The grains are slightly thinner and the rice responds well to steaming and also for using when making dishes like pilau rice.
 This involves a little frying too.
 Basmati rice, if using our method above, usually takes 15-20 mins.

 Our Food Editor, Samuel, says that 'the key thing to remember is that all types of rice will cook differently so check packet instructions and keep that in mind when planning your meal.'

 Jasmine rice originates from Thailand and is commonly used in Asian cooking.
 It’s a long-grain rice that has a subtle floral aroma.
 It should be soft and sticky when cooked properly.
 Traditionally is it recommended to use 1-1.5 cups of water to 1 cup of Jasmine rice.

 "Despite this being long-grain rice, the grains are shorter and thicker than basmati rice.
 Jasmine rice takes only 15 minutes to cook or when all the water has been absorbed.
 Stand the rice for 10 minutes and then fluff with a fork," adds Food writer, Samuel Goldsmith.

-Leftover rice once cooled can be stored in an airtight container in the fridge for up to 2 days.
+Leftover rice once cooled can be stored in an airtight container in the fridge for up to two days.
 You’ll need to make sure the rice is piping hot when reheating again.

 You can freeze cooked rice too.
 All you have to do is make sure it is thoroughly cooled, and quickly, and then stored in an airtight freezable container.
 Make sure you label the container with when the rice was cooked.

-You can freeze for up to 3 months.
+You can freeze for up to three months.
 Defrost in the fridge and make sure the rice is piping hot all the way through before serving again.